YooraHi/YooraHi/README.md

 - 👋 Hi, I’m @YooraHi
-- 👀 I’m interested in Signal Processing and medical AI parts.
+- 👀 I’m interested in Multimodal data and medical AI parts.
 - fMRI, EEG....
 - Interested in ICU Data and so on ...